sictweb/web222/weeks/week01/README.md

 * JavaScript statements: a JavaScript program typically consists of a series of statements.
 A statement is a single-line of instruction made up of objects, expressions, variables, and events/event handlers.
 * Block statement: a block statement, or compound statement, is a group of statements that are treated as a single entity and are grouped within curly brackets `{...}`.
 Opening and closing braces need to work in pairs.
 For example, if you use the left brace `{` to indicate the start of a block, then you must use the right brace `}` to end it.
 The same matching pairs applies to single `'......'` and double `"......."` quotes to designate text strings.

+* [Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) are one of the primary building blocks of JavaScript.
+A function defines a subprogram that can be called by other parts of your code.
+JavaScript treats functions like other built-in types, and they can be stored in variables passed to functions, returned from functions or generated at run-time.
+Learning how to write code in terms of functions will be one of your primary goals as you get used to JavaScript.

 * Variables are declared using the [`var` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var).
 You must use the `var` keyword to precede a variable name, but you do not need to provide a type, since the initial value will set the type.

 > JavaScript version note: newer versions of JavaScript also support the [`let` and `const` keywords](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript#Functions#Variables) for variable declaration.
 We will primarily use `var` in this course, but slowly start to add `let` and `const` as you become more familiar with the language.